Have you been involved in a Tennessee car accident? Do you know what steps to take next?

 - loss of earning capacity

-During the accident, my vehicle was totaled.
+My vehicle was totaled during the accident.
 Will the insurance company pay me enough to get a new vehicle?

 This depends on your vehicle’s value.
 The insurance company is only required to pay the vehicle’s fair market value.